Circadian Sleep Disorders Network

 Sleep tracking for android devices.
 Costs around $5 including cloud backup; has free options.

 Pros: Has a free trial and can be used by watching an ad.
-Many features including gentle alarms, syncs with smart bulbs through IFTTT, lullabies, sound recording, Spotify and Play Music integration, and more.
+Many features including gentle alarms, syncs with smart bulbs through IFTTT or Philips Hue, lullabies, sound recording, Spotify and Play Music integration, and more.
 Integrates with several watches which track heart rate, such as Mi Band, Galaxy Gear, Garmin, etc.

 Cons: Free trial is limited and ads are annoying unless you purchase the app.
 Limited exporting for graphs useful to Non-24 patients.
-Screenshots only (see image).
+Screenshots are currently the only way to export the graphs.
+The sleep time does not wrap around correctly on the graph and leaves the borders of the graph.
+We contacted the makers and they said this would eventually be fixed in an update.

 Their website is https://sleep.urbandroid.org/ (the title links to their Google Play store page).